Shreets/Forest-Fire-Detection/README.md

 *Fig. Loss curve for combination 1*

-As usual, we can observe that the validation accuracy goes increasing as the network trains in identifying fire from the images.
+It can be can observed that the validation accuracy goes increasing as the network trains in identifying fire from the images.

 **Accuracy Score :- **
 The optimum accuracy score obtained for this combination after fine tuning the number of epochs, on an unseen test data set is 77.23%